Montane grasslands and shrublands

-Montane grasslands and shrublands is a biome defined by the World Wildlife Fund.
-The biome includes high elevation grasslands and shrublands around the world.
-The term "montane" in the name of the biome refers to "high elevation", rather than the ecological term which denotes the region below treeline.

-This biome includes high elevation (montane and alpine) grasslands and shrublands, including the puna and páramo in South America, subalpine heath in New Guinea and East Africa, steppes of the Tibetan plateaus, as well as other similar subalpine habitats around the world.
+Montane grasslands and shrublands are a biome defined by the World Wide Fund for Nature.
+The term montane in the name of the biome refers to high elevation, rather than the ecological term that denotes the region below the treeline.
+The biome includes high-elevation (montane and alpine) grasslands and shrublands around the world, including the puna and páramo in South America, subalpine heath in New Guinea and East Africa, steppes of the Tibetan plateaus, and other similar subalpine habitats.